dnnsjsk/spx/readme.txt

 == Changelog ==

 = 4.0.0 =
-* Accordion: convert headless styling to constructable stylesheets
 * Accordion: convert to Shadow DOM
+* Accordion: make link functionality work if it is a child of Shadow DOM
 * Accordion: prevent re-renders
 * Accordion: rename 'disable-animation' to 'animation'
 * Class Toggle: prevent re-renders